oemof/oemof-solph/docs/usage.rst

     my_index = pd.date_range('1/1/2013', periods=17520, freq='H')
     my_energysystem = solph.EnergySystem(timeindex=my_index, multi_period=True)

 By default, the years of your timeindex will be used as periods.
-So in this example 2013 is period 0 and 2014 is period 1.
+So in this example, 2013 is period 0 and 2014 is period 1.
 You could also define periods of your energy system explicitly.
 Please refer to the API reference on :py:class:`~oemof.solph.energy_system.EnergySystem` class for that.

 Then you add all the *components* and *buses* to your energy system, just as you are used to with, but with few additions.